-In India’s Lok Sabha elections, social media played an important part.
+In India’s Lok Sabha elections last year, social media played an important part.
 There were campaigns and debates held on different platforms.
 Twitter and Facebook came up with different options for the first time so users can track election.
 I covered some of the aspects here.

 After the success of the Indian elections, technological organizations headed towards different destinations to implement and improve on what they had achieved.
 In Brazil, Twitter encouraged leaders to use Twitter and Vine.